- Take a picture in front of Dongdaemun.

 Take Pictures at Dongdaemun Design Plaza

 To the south of Dongdaemun gate is Dongdaemun Design Plaza (DDP).
 It is an urban development project designed by the late architect Zaha Hadid.
-It has exhibition spaces, shops, cafes, restaurants, and relaxation facilities.
+It has exhibition spaces, cafes, restaurants, and relaxation facilities.
 Seoul Fashion Week and Global startup events typically take place at DDP.

 Visit Ihwa Mural Village